Generally speaking, no. However, there are always exceptions.

 Most retirement plans are ERISA qualified, which stands for Employee Retirement Income Security Act of 1974.
 This law was enacted to protect your retirement accounts from risky investments by your employer or plan administrator.
 If the plan is ERISA qualified, then your bankruptcy Trustee cannot seize your retirement money to pay your creditors.

 Most personal property such as cash, bank accounts, furniture, clothes, and retirement plans can be protected by exemptions allowed by each state.
-Most people that file bankruptcy are allowed to keep most, if not all, of their personal property.
+Most people that file bankruptcy are allowed to keep most, if not all, of their personal property in bankruptcy.